hl7dk/kl-children/input/pagecontent/index.md

 * A FHIR status attribute

 ##### Validation
 * One and only one code exists to describe the kind of indicator.
-It should be drawn from a specific ValueSet, no other codes may be reported.
+It is a fixed code for each of the specializations.
-* One value may exist.
-It should be drawn from a specific ValueSet, no other codes may be reported.
+* One value which is alwasys a code may exist.
+For each specialization, it should be drawn from a specific ValueSet, no other codes may be reported.
 * One and only one reference to the Citizen exists
 * A reference to an Encounter may exist
 * The time of the evaluation is mandatory
 * DataAbsentReason is possible when the value is absent, and should be drawn from the standard FHIR ValueSet
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

+## ExamResult
+Optional detailed history and examination findings from the health nurse record.
+For each finding a new instance of this model is needed.

+##### Attributes
+* One codes that means that this is a history and/or examination observable
+* A value which is a code
+* An observation-time
+* A reference to the Citizen instance that holds the child's information
+* A reference to the Encounter in which the observation occured
+* A FHIR status attributeFHIR-ValueSet

+##### Validation
+* The observation code should be present, and fixed to a specific SNOMED CT code
+* One value may exist.
+It should be drawn from a specific ValueSet, no other codes may be reported.
+* The observation-time is mandatory
+* One and only one reference to the Citizen exists
+* A reference to an Encounter may exist
+* One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

-## BodyWeight
+## Weight
 A child's weight

 ##### Attributes